 - Done beautifully in the Trapped in TV Land episode from Supernatural.
 The typical cut to commercial occurs, and then opens up into a commercial for genital herpes.
 Starring Sam Winchester.
 The poor guy.

-- One of the Chaser's favourites is the mock commercial.
+- The Chaser's War on Everything One of The Chaser's favourites is the mock commercial.
 Often, they're shown next to each other, for a fake ad break.
 The network the show aired on doesn't have commercial breaks.

 - House Hippo!!